cardano-foundation/cardano-academy/books/i-can-aiken/sections/48-Types_folder.md

 }
 ```

-This defines a custom type called Redeemer.
+This defines a custom type called ```Redeemer```.
 This type is used to represent the different actions that can be performed within the tipping service.
 It has two possible values:
-AddTip: This value represents the action of adding a tip, and possibly a review.
+	- ```AddTip```: This value represents the action of adding a tip, and possibly a review.
-Claim: This value represents the action of claiming the accumulated tips.
+	- ```Claim```: This value represents the action of claiming the accumulated tips.
 The owner of the service would do this.

 This code defines data types for a tipping service.
 It uses a public key hash to identify the service owner, stores a list of reviews as byte arrays, and defines actions for adding tips and claiming the accumulated tips.

 ```rust